ilya-markevich/node-express-validator/README.md

 # Usage

-The middleware creates validator which contains three [dee-validators](https://github.com/ilya-markevich/node-validator) for: body, query and params objects.
+The middleware creates validator which contains three [dee-validators](https://github.com/ilya-markevich/node-validator) for `req.body`, `req.query` and `req.params` objects.
 You can use each of the validators separately.

 The example of code: